 This diagram from his book clearly indicates that the three are not a serial process.

-Unfortunately, some of the older (more than a few decades old) companies even today take a much longer time to achieve a reasonable level of Standardisation – mostly due to manual processes that still exist.
 Prof Shiba, in the same book suggests, “In paintings relating to Buddhism, three eyes are sometimes shown.
 These are the eye of the past, the eye of the present, and the eye of wisdom.
 The three types of management, which today’s CEOs must simultaneously be concerned with, can be illustrated as the three eyes in Buddhism, as shown in the Figure below.
 That is, the CEO needs an eye to monitor management for control, or else the company will not meet the minimum contract between the company and society.
 The CEO needs an eye to monitor management for incremental improvement, or else the company will not keep up with changing customer requirements.
 And the CEO needs the wisdom to see the path to future breakthrough, or else the company will have no tomorrow”

 I believe that this analogy and the picture also fails to adequately communicates the equal importance of three subjects.

 For me, the three subjects are like three legs of a tripod.
 In absence of any one leg the tripod is completely unstable.
 Interestingly, Tripod manages stability even if there is a difference in the length of three legs.
 In my previous post I shared that companies should change their PDCA method to PCDCA, which will become a common tool for Improvements and Innovations.